Acid Reign

-Acid Reign are an English thrash metal band, originally active from 1985 to 1991.
-The band rebooted in 2015 with just H remaining from the original line up.
+Acid Reign are an English thrash metal band from Harrogate, Yorkshire.
+Originally active from 1985 to 1991, they rebooted in 2015 with just Howard "H" Smith remaining from the original line-up.
 Along with Onslaught, Sabbat and Xentrix, Acid Reign are considered to be one of the "big four" of British thrash metal.
-To date, they have released three studio albums: The Fear (1989), Obnoxious (1990) and The Age of Entitlement (2019).
+They have released three studio albums: The Fear (1989), Obnoxious (1990) and The Age of Entitlement (2019).